Explore the key events that transformed healthcare services in four areas: Mental health, Reproductive health, Screening and Palliative care.

 Care can make deep inroads into personal lives and life narratives, so it is essential that care workers are...
 Try: Understanding the past now

-This unit will explore how knowledge and beliefs about death and encounters with death affect people’s lives.
-It will...
+This free course, Living with death and dying, will explore how knowledge of and beliefs about death and encounters...
 Try: Living with death and dying now

 The lives of people with dementia can be improved by careful consideration of key features of the design of the...
 Try: Designing space for dementia care now

 Take a new and different look at mental health.
-This unit invites you to think differently about life's dilemmas by...
+This free course, Challenging ideas in mental health, invites you to...
 Try: Challenging ideas in mental health now

 Ready to take your learning even further?